uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 # Jupyter Apps

 Jupyter Notebooks and Jupyter Lab are both available as standalone apps in OOD.
-Jupyter is commonly used with Anaconda environments.
-If you are unfamiliar with Anaconda environments please see the [Working with Anaconda Environments section](#working-with-conda-environments) below before continuing here.
+Jupyter is commonly used with `conda` environments.
+If you are unfamiliar with `conda` environments please see the [Working with `conda` Environments section](#working-with-conda-environments) below before continuing here.

 To launch the Jupyter notebook, select the menus 'Interactive Apps -> Jupyter Notebook'.
 The job creation and submission form appears: